dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 early factor, but this needs to be balanced with the system's need for consistence and permanence.

-Religions develop versatility and (usefulness) as they accumulate additional generations of knowledge.
+Religions develop versatility of utility as they accumulate generations of knowledge.
 How do you anticipate when a belief system will need to change three generations from now?
 This is a paradox in context of many religions' reliance on steadfastness as justification for validity of their belief system.
 It's not like Jesus pitched an amendment mechanism for Christianity.
 How do the Singularity and modernization affect the peculiarities of religious evolution?
 After the Singularity, many anticipate technological stagnation, but increasing pace of change is definitely a problem beforehand.
 Is the next stage in humanity's evolution finite?

 Consider another case of our future where we instead lose the knowledge & tools to comprehend in another Dark Age.
 How would we